Rate Limits

 X-RateLimit-Remaining-Second: 14

 Guesty processes and restores your API requests at a constant rate whether you send them in bursts or at a constant rate yourself.
-As a result, your rate quotas may remain higher than you expect (which is by design).
-However, if you do attempt to send more than 15 concurrent requests, you’ll be instantly rate limited, and if you continue with this approach, you’ll start to see each rate limit quota decrease.
+As a result, your rate quotas may remain higher than you expect (by design).
+However, if you do attempt to send more than 15 concurrent requests, you'll be instantly rate-limited, and if you continue with this approach, you'll start to see each rate limit quota decrease.

 🚧